-If you're retiring soon, here's how to find out what you'll be entitled to from the new flat-rate pension.
+If you're retiring soon, here's how to find out what you'll be entitled to from the new State Pension.

 State Pension changes

-The rules around the State Pension changed dramatically on 6 April 2016.
+The rules around the State Pension changed dramatically in April 2016.

-For the purpose of this guide we focus on people reaching State Pension age on or after 6 April 2016 and therefore eligible for the new State Pension.
+For the purpose of this guide, we’ll focus on people reaching State Pension age on or after 6 April 2016, who are eligible for the new State Pension.

 If you want to find out more about the old system and how it differs, read: The Basic State Pension and new flat-rate State Pension explained.

-To receive for the full amount, you will need to have qualifying 35 years of National Insurance (NI) contributions or Credits.
+To receive the full amount, you will need to have 35 qualifying years of National Insurance (NI) contributions or credits.
 You will receive a lower amount if you have less.

 You will need at least 10 years’ contributions to get paid any new State Pension at all.

-You can find out when you’ll receive your State Pension by checking your State Pension age with GOV.UK online and if you want a quick estimate about how much you’ll get, you can ask for a State Pension statement.
+You can find out when you’ll receive your State Pension by checking your State Pension age with GOV.UK online.

 The Pension Service 9